tom-draper/persona/README.md

 **Make your characters more representative and realistic.**

-A REST API and command-line tool for probabilistically generating random character profiles from a given input location using real-world demographic data.
+A REST API and CLI tool for probabilistically generating random character profiles from a given input location using real-world demographic data.
 Generating a new persona rolls the dice on features such as age, sex, sexuality, ethnicity, language and religion.
 This project was born out of a lack of tools for building representative and realistic characters for stories.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/41476809/200411754-969a4cc5-12de-4d3d-9189-bd258270cfc6.png">